Vision-At-SEECS/PakvehicleReId/README.md

 The following files must be downloaded for successful setup.
 **Dataset**
 Please download the PakVehicle-ReID dataset from our google drive [link]().
-After completion, put the training and test folders in `dataset` directory.
+After completion, put the training and test folders in `dataset` directory as follow.
 ```
 ├── Vehiclereid/
 │   ├── datasets/